canonical/ubuntu-server-documentation/docs/how-to/install-and-configure-a-mysql-server.md

 ```

 > **Note**:
 > To restore data from a local file, `local_infile` needs to be enabled on the MySQL server.
-Activate this by accessing the server with the `mysql` command and entering `SET GLOBAL local_infile=1;`
+Activate this by accessing the server with the `mysql` command and entering `SET GLOBAL local_infile=1;`.

 See the [MySQL Shell dump documentation](https://dev.mysql.com/doc/mysql-shell/8.4/en/mysql-shell-utilities-dump-instance-schema.html) for more information.

 ### Percona Xtrabackup

 Also supported in Ubuntu 24.04 LTS and later, Percona Xtrabackup is a tool for creating [physical backups](https://dev.mysql.com/doc/refman/8.4/en/glossary.html#glos_physical_backup).
 It is similar to the commercial offering of [MySQL Enterprise Backup](https://www.mysql.com/products/enterprise/backup.html).
-Of the three solutions provided here, this is recommended for backing up MySQL databases in a scalable manner.

 To install Xtrabackup, run the following command from a terminal prompt: